Public Outreach and Advocacy

 b) Local Authorities and general public.
 Enhance their active involvement, encourage their participation in the campaigns and the solution-oriented actions, make them feel the “ownership” of clean coasts and seas, of marine litter recycling champions, of litter free coasts, “their coasts”.

-This will be achieved through a series of interrelated activities as follows:
+This was achieved through a series of interrelated activities as follows:

-- On-the-go recycling through bins on coastal walkways and public coastal spaces: provide at least 50 recycling bins on walkways and public coastal spaces and work with local authorities to include them in their collection routines.
-Collect at least 2 tons of recyclable waste from these bins in the first pilot year of the project; Get local authorities and local civil society “adopt” the on-the-go recycling bins through for e.g. their engagement in monitoring of collected litter .
+- On-the-go recycling through bins on coastal walkways and public coastal spaces: installed 50 recycling bins on walkways and public coastal spaces and worked with local authorities to include them in their collection routines.
+Collected 2 tons of recyclable waste from these bins in the first pilot year of the project; Got local authorities and local civil society “adopt” the on-the-go recycling bins through for e.g. their engagement in monitoring of collected litter.

-- Beach cleanups in conjunction with the International Coastal Cleanup: implement annual beach cleanups on selected beaches with the collaboration of the Responsible Coastal Businesses, schools, volunteers (including Coca-Cola System employees) and local authorities.
+- Beach cleanups in conjunction with the International Coastal Cleanup: implemented annual beach cleanups on selected beaches with the collaboration of the Responsible Coastal Businesses, schools, volunteers (including Coca-Cola System employees) and local authorities.
 AKTI is the national focal point in Cyprus of the International Coastal Cleanup of the Ocean Conservancy.
-Therefore, all the cleanups will be implemented using the International Coastal Cleanup Protocol.
-The data will be included in the Regional Marine Litter Database, developed by cypriot experts and managed by AKTI (http://www.isotech.com.cy/gallery/marine-litter-database/) and will also be submitted to the ICC to be included in the International Ocean Conservancy Data Base.
-At least 500 volunteers will participate in the cleanups of 2018, and at least 1 ton litter will be collected.
+Therefore, all the cleanups were implemented using the International Coastal Cleanup Protocol.
+The data was included in the Regional Marine Litter Database, developed by cypriot experts and managed by AKTI (http://www.isotech.com.cy/gallery/marine-litter-database/) and were also submitted to the ICC and included in the International Ocean Conservancy Data Base.
+500 volunteers participated in the cleanups of 2018, and 1.16 tones litter were collected.

 Some photos from the Beach Cleanups are available here

-- Build on the “Responsible Coastal Businesses Network” in Cyprus that is initiated and managed by AKTI and has received the BeMed recognition (Beyond Plastics Mediterranean) for being an innovative action with strong social and environmental impact.
-Strengthen and expand the Network, which at this moment has 73 members around the island, through Implementation of an extensive awareness-raising campaign each summer targeting all coastal businesses on the island.
-Within the first pilot year of the project, the number of Coastal Businesses voluntarily joining the Network will be at least 130;
+- Built on the “Responsible Coastal Businesses Network” in Cyprus that is initiated and managed by AKTI and has received the BeMed recognition (Beyond Plastics Mediterranean) for being an innovative action with strong social and environmental impact.
+Strengthened and expanded the Network, to 73 members around the island, through Implementation of an extensive awareness-raising campaign during summer period, targeting all coastal businesses on the island.
+Within the first pilot year of the project, the number of Coastal Businesses voluntarily joining the Network reached 130 members;

 How to join the Responsible Coastal Businesses Network_GR